Mecklenburg County, North Carolina: History

-In the mid-20 century, the county continued to see rapid growth.
-Many new government building were constructed, Charlotte Douglas International Airport was also expanded in 1954.
-By 1960, a quarter million people were living in the county with that number hitting half a million by 1990.
-An unsuccessful attempt to form a Consolidated city-county government was tried in 1971, but was voted down residents.
-The Metropolitan Statistical Area now includes 6 counties in both North and South Carolina with a combined population of 2,595,027 in 2020.
+In the mid-20th century, the county continued to see rapid growth.
+Many new government buildings were constructed, and Charlotte Douglas International Airport was expanded in 1954.
+By 1960, a quarter million people were living in the county, with the population reaching half a million by 1990.
+A proposal to form a consolidated city-county government with Charlotte was considered, but voted down by residents in 1971.
+The metropolitan statistical area now includes 11 counties in both North Carolina and South Carolina, and had an estimated combined population of 2,805,115 in 2023.

 In mid-2020, the county was the site of the 2020 Colonial Pipeline oil spill, wherein about 2,000,000 U.S.gal of gasoline leaked from the Colonial Pipeline in the Oehler Nature Preserve near Huntersville.
-It is one of the largest gasoline spills in U.S. history and cleanup efforts are expected to last for several years.
+It is one of the largest gasoline spills in U.S. history, and cleanup efforts are expected to last for several years.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 546.09 sqmi, of which 523.61 sqmi is land and 22.48 sqmi (4.0%) is water.
+According to the U.S. Census Bureau, the county has a total area of 546.09 sqmi, of which 523.61 sqmi is land and 22.48 sqmi (4.12%) is water.